apache/apisix/docs/en/latest/terminology/upstream.md

 }'
 ```

-After creating an Upstream object, it can be referenced by a specific Route or Service as shown below:
+After creating an Upstream object, it can be referenced by a specific Route or Service as shown below.

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/routes/1 \